Humanitariansai/Humanitarians-AI-Google-AdWords/Fellows/README.md

 - building US-based AI experience as international student
 - OPT eligible positions in responsible AI development
 - nonprofit technology experience for international graduates
-- mentored AI projects for OPT eligible students
-- building professional network during OPT period
-- transitioning from F-1 to professional AI career
-- practical training in ethical AI development
-- nonprofit AI experience for international computer science graduates
-- OPT eligible AI mentorship with industry professionals
-- documented volunteer experience for STEM OPT extension
-- international AI talent development program

 ---

 **Note to Fellows:** This campaign requires a nuanced understanding of what motivates professionals to become mentors and recent graduates to seek fellowship opportunities.
-All campaign activities must directly support our nonprofit educational mission, with no commercial services promoted.
+All campaign activities must directly support our nonprofit educational mission.
 Regular monitoring and optimization are essential to maintain Google Ad Grants compliance.